Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 NOTE: By ceramic, we mean fully ceramic, not ceramic-coated nonstick, which we discuss in the nonstick section below.

-Ceramic cookware is heavy, breakable, expensive, with terrible heating performance (after all, ceramic is an insulator rather than a conductor of heat).
+Ceramic cookware is heavy, breakable, and expensive, with terrible heating performance (after all, ceramic is an insulator rather than a conductor of heat).

 Example: Mauviel M'Heritage 250C Sauce Pan